aheuma/IncentivizedBookReviews/index.md

   ## on German Book Reviews
   A Computational Comparison of Incentivized and Non-Incentivized Book Reviews
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."

 ---

 This is the web-based presentation of my master thesis which was developed in the context of the master program "Digitale Methodik in den Geistes- und Kulturwissenschaften" (Digital Humanities) at Johannes Gutenberg-University Mainz and Hochschule Mainz.